How to Make Oobleck

 Is it a solid or a liquid?
 Actually it’s neither!
 Crazy, right?
 It’s called a non-Newtonian fluid.
 This means it may seem like a solid or act like a liquid, but is different then a normal liquid or solid.
 Confusing, right?

-This is why this is a great hands-on science experiment for kids.
-It shows how changes in pressure can change the properties of some materials.
+This science experiment shows how changes in pressure can change the properties of some materials.

 To use this as a science experiment grab a spoon then apply quick pressure.
 This increases the viscosity in Oobleck forcing the cornstarch particles together and it makes it feel hard.
 With pressure you can even form it into a ball in your hands.